fossabot/autom8/README.md

 # autom8: Business Process Automation Platform

-autom8 is a python based Robotic Process Automation platform for developing and deploying RPA's at scale throughout any corporation of any size.
+autom8 is a Python library developed in Python 3 to facilitate and enhance the creation of RPA, mini_bot scripts, and other applied intelligence applications.

 ## Getting Started